oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/azure-kubernetes-service/domain-on-pv.md

 #### Automation

-If you want to automate the previous steps of creating AKS cluster and WLS domain, you can use the script `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/create-domain-on-aks.sh`.
+If you want to automate the above steps of creating AKS cluster and WLS domain, you can use the script `kubernetes/samples/scripts/create-weblogic-domain-on-azure-kubernetes-service/create-domain-on-aks.sh`.

 The sample script will create a WLS domain home on the AKS cluster, including:
   - Creating a new Azure resource group, with a new Azure Storage Account and Azure File Share to allow WebLogic to persist its configuration and data separately from the Kubernetes pods that run WLS workloads.